Nicanor008/Pixel-Art-Maker/README.md

 Run the index.html file

 ## Contributing
-Anybody can contribute t this project.
+Anybody can contribute to this project.
 As this was my improvement of the Udacity starter code, I would like more improvements to be made by anyoone

 ## Authors
 Nicanor Korir

 ## Built With
--HTML
+- HTML
--CSS
+- CSS
--Javascript
+- Javascript

 ## Acknowledgement
-*Udacity
+* Udacity
-*Google
+* Google
-*Andela
+* Andela

 ## Website
 https://nicanor008.github.io/Udacity-Pixel-Art-Maker/